How to secure your Google account

 We also recommend doing a regular audit of third-party apps connected to your Gmail, which can also be done from the Security page.
 While these apps can be useful for improving your Gmail experience, the fewer you have connected, the better it is from a security standpoint.
 So get rid of any apps that you don’t use regularly or haven’t used in a long time.

 If you have an Android phone, your Google account is tied pretty tightly to it, so it’s important to review your security settings here too.
 Whatever type of phone you have, you should be putting up barriers via its lock screen.
 But on Android phones, you can find some extra security settings specific to your Google account.

-From the Settings app, tap Google then Security.
+From the Settings app, tap Google, then Security.
 You’ll see some of the same options we’ve mentioned above, as well as a few extra ones.
 You can, for example, turn on the feature that lets you remotely locate your phone from a computer, which can come in very handy if someone else gets hold of it.
-We’d also advise turning the Verify apps feature on, as this monitors for suspicious activity in the apps you’ve installed on your device.
+We’d also advise turning on Google Play Protect, as this monitors for suspicious activity in the apps you’ve installed on your device.

-If you go to Settings then Security, you can turn on an Android feature called Smart Lock, which lets you specify certain places where the lock screen is disabled.
-That way you don’t have to bother with a password when you’re in the safety of your own home.
+If you go to Settings, then Security, you can turn on an Android feature called Smart Lock, which lets you specify certain places where the lock screen is disabled.
+That way, you won’t have to bother with a password when you’re in the safety of your own home.
 (You can also set up your phone to be used in place of a password on a Chromebook—perhaps a glimpse of the password-free future we can all look forward to.)

 Once someone gets into your phone, apps like Gmail and Chrome are wide open, so it’s important to have a lengthy PIN code or fingerprint protection in place to stop that from happening.
 If your devices do fall into the wrong hands, use Android Device Manager to lock and wipe them remotely before any damage is done.